pgRouting/pgrouting/doc/dominator/pgr_lengauerTarjanDominatorTree.rst

 Additional Examples
 ------------------------------------------------------------------------------------------

-:Example: To handle the one flag to choose signatures

 The examples in this section use the following :ref:`fig1`

+:Example: When the edge is disonnectd from graph then it will returns immidiate dominator of all vertex as zero except that edge:

 .. literalinclude:: doc-lengauerTarjanDominatorTree.queries
-    :start-after: -- q1
+    :start-after: --q2
-    :end-before: -- q2
+    :end-before: --q3

 See Also
 -------------------------------------------------------------------------------